Chi-Square Test

 Chi-square distributions (X2) are a type of continuous probability distribution.
 They're commonly utilized in hypothesis testing, such as the chi-square goodness of fit and independence tests.
 The parameter k, which represents the degrees of freedom, determines the shape of a chi-square distribution.

-A chi-square distribution is followed by very few real-world observations.
-The objective of chi-square distributions is to test hypotheses, not to describe real-world distributions.
-In contrast, most other commonly used distributions, such as normal and Poisson distributions, may explain important things like baby birth weights or illness cases per year.
+Very few real-world observations follow a chi-square distribution.
+Chi-square distributions aim to test hypotheses, not to describe real-world distributions.
+In contrast, other commonly used distributions, such as normal and Poisson distributions, may explain important things like birth weights or illness cases per year.

-Because of its close resemblance to the conventional normal distribution, chi-square distributions are excellent for hypothesis testing.
-Many essential statistical tests rely on the conventional normal distribution.
+Chi-square distributions are excellent for hypothesis testing because of its close resemblance to the conventional normal distribution.
+Many essential statistical tests rely on the traditional normal distribution.

-In statistical analysis, the Chi-Square distribution is used in many hypothesis tests and is determined by the parameter k degree of freedoms.
+In statistical analysis, the Chi-Square distribution is used in many hypothesis tests and is determined by the parameter k degree of freedom.
 It belongs to the family of continuous probability distributions.
-The Sum of the squares of the k independent standard random variables is called the Chi-Squared distribution.
+The Sum of the squares of the k-independent standard random variables is called the Chi-Squared distribution.
 Pearson’s Chi-Square Test formula is -

 Chi_Square_Distribution_1